What to see in Charleston

 Folly Beach South Carolina

 All in all, we had a beautiful, adventurous trip.
-My girls felt special to go just the 3 of us, they had so much fun playing, and I with them.
-We can’t wait for our next girls trip!
+My girls felt special to go just the 3 of us.
+We can’t wait for our next girl’s trip!